Buying an Existing Franchise: What to Look For In The FDD and Franchise Agreement.

 When taking an assignment of an existing franchise agreement, instead of signing the current version, another critical thing to note is the number of years remaining in the term of the franchise agreement (as well as the number of years available in a renewal term).
 Unless the franchisor is willing to extend the number of years remaining, the buyer will be subject to whatever number of years the seller had remaining.
 Obviously, number of years remaining will have a significant impact on the purchase price.

-As with any franchise purchase, whether a resale or a new franchise, a buyer must diligently review the franchisor’s current FDD.
+As with any franchise purchase, whether a resale or a new franchise, a buyer must diligently review the franchisor’s current Franchise Disclosure Document.
 If you are familiar with FDDs, then you will know that they are a tremendous source of information concerning the franchise system, the business experience (Item 2), litigation history (Item 3) and bankruptcy history (Item 4) of the franchisor and the franchisor’s professionals, the fees charged by the franchisor during the term of the franchise agreement (Items 5 and 6), the support that the franchisor may (or will) provide to franchisees (Item 11), and the growth of the franchise system over the last three years (Item 20).

 When purchasing an existing franchise, one of the first questions a buyer should ask is why this seller is looking to sell.
 If the franchisor is the seller, a buyer should ask, among other questions: